pereznetworks/WeatherX/README.md

   - 2: setup app using react-router
       - separate step since this is a significant change,
-      - it requires major changes to the apps logic and structure
+      - it requires major changes to logic and structure of the app

   - 3: implement ssr, using webpack config and plugins
       - using alexm's github repo as a template